Image 1 of 5

 Included in kit:

-Instructions to build the 1966 Dallas Arbiter Fuzz Face with external bias knob
+Instructions to build the 1966 Dallas Arbiter Fuzz Face w/ external bias knob

 Polyester film capacitors and carbon resistors